Community Fibre Broadband Review (Updated June 2026)

 Better Kit Than the Usual Free Router

-Community Fibre currently supplies Linksys routers based on speed tier:
+For London residential packages, Community Fibre currently supplies Linksys routers based on speed tier:

-- Under 100Mbps: Linksys WHW01 (WiFi 5)
+- Under 100Mbps: Linksys WHW01, WiFi 5 dual-band

-- 1Gbps to 2.5Gbps Premium: Linksys M60 (WiFi 7)
+- 1Gbps to 2.5Gbps Premium inclusive: Linksys M60, WiFi 7 dual-band

-- 5Gbps Premium: Linksys M62 (WiFi 7 tri-band)
+- 5Gbps Premium: Linksys M62, WiFi 7 tri-band

 The Packages